Expat Finland - Information for living in FinlandFinland ForumExpat Finland ForumIESAF Forum

 Trade Unions in Finland

-Approximately 80% of Finns are members of a trade union.
-The International Labour Organisation (ILO) recently ranked Finnish unions as amongst the most effective in the world.
+Almost 75% of Finns are members of a trade union; a high figure high by international standards.
+The International Labour organization (ILO) has ranked Finnish unions as amongst the most effective in the world.

 The main purpose of a union is to safeguard and improve the benefits and rights of its members.
 This includes, for example, income development, employment security, and quality of work life.